verrazzano/docs/content/en/docs/samples/application-deployment-guide.md

    $ kubectl apply -f {{< ghlink raw=true path="examples/hello-helidon/hello-helidon-comp.yaml" >}}
    ```

-   This step causes the validation and creation of the component resource.
+   This step causes the validation and creation of the Component resource.
    No other resources or objects are created as a result.
-   Application configurations applied in the future may reference this component resource.
+   Application configurations applied in the future may reference this Component resource.

 1. Apply the application configuration.